 Introduction

 The Centers for Disease Control & Prevention made observation that common human coronaviruses usually cause mild to moderate upper-respiratory tract illnesses, like the common cold.
 Most people get infected with one or more of these viruses at some point in their lives.
 It indicates that human corona virus may be transmitted from animals.
 That’s why COVID-19 is considered as a Zoonotic disease.
 It is highly infectious disease, spread very fast from human to human/ surface to human through air droplets/fomites.
 From an infected person virus can spread from 6 ft to 27 ft.
 Its persistence on different surfaces (Paper, wood, glass, metals, plastic wares etc.) can varies from 2 hours up to 9 days.
-But till date there is no any evidence that COVID-19 have spread from meat, eggs, milk, hide etc. Still due to rumours the meat, milk and eggs industries were badly affected.
+But till date there is no any evidence that COVID-19 have spread from meat, eggs, milk, hide etc. Still due to rumours the meat, milk and egg industries were badly affected.
 Especially the price of chicken goes beyond the input cost.
 Poultry farmers were obliged to sell their poultry product at very low cost.
 During COVID-19 outbreak, there was complete lockdown.
 In that situation movement of every person were restricted.
 All the production units were closed.
 Limited shops of essential

-items such as milk, vegetables and medicine and food grains were opened for a limited period of time.
+items such as milk, vegetables, medicine and food grains were opened for a limited period of time.
 Hence, the supply chains of input raw materials (animal feed, fodder) were disrupted.
 The selling of milk and meat were goes down.
 Poultry farmers are in very distressed situation.
 Amid COVID-19 outbreak, sporadic reports of birds’ flu cases in Kerala, Uttarakhand and Bihar during January to March 2020 has given a blow to rumours to avoid chicken.